 - Please honor all band plans.

-- Stations may be worked once on each band and mode.
+- Stations may be worked once on each band, mode and park

 These are only suggested frequencies.
 Operators should use good amateur radio practices and be considerate of others – do not cause interference.

 You may work this contest as either a Single Operator or Multi-operator, you can use any legal power limit.
 But only one log should be submitted by each user for each park worked.
 Park to Park contacts will be found by matching the logs submitted from each park and having matching contacts with exchanges.

 Reminder: Low Power = .1 to 100 watts High Power = Greater than 100 watts